Barbara Komnena

-Barbara Komnena (Варвара Комнина) is a mythical figure, claimed to be the daughter of the Byzantine emperor Alexios I Komnenos (reigned 1081–1118), and the wife of the Grand Prince of Kiev Sviatopolk II Iziaslavich.
+Barbara Komnena (Варвара Комнина) was, according to medieval Russian hagiographic legends, a daughter of the Byzantine emperor Alexios I Komnenos (reigned 1081–1118) who was married to the Grand Prince of Kiev Sviatopolk II Iziaslavich.
+No reference to her is found in Byzantine sources, which leads most modern researchers to the conclusion that her existence is purely legendary.
+The historical emperor Alexios I had four attested daughters: Anna, Maria, Eudokia and Theodora.

-Lack of mention in Byzantine sources

-Although she is mentioned in the works of various modern historians such as G. V. Vernadsky, most researchers regard her a fictional character.
-Varvara never appears among the four daughters of the emperor: Anna, Maria, Eudokia and Theodora.
-She is also never mentioned lists of the members of the Komnenos dynasty at all.
-There is no mention of such a marriage in Byzantine sources.
-The most important text about this era is the Alexiad, written by Alexios I's daughter Anna Komnene, who would have been Varvara's sister, and who does not mention her in the number of her father's children, or as a relative given in marriage to the Russian prince.

-Legend of transferring relics from Constantinople to Kiev

-Barbara appears in Russian history mainly in connection with the transfer of the relics of her holy patroness, Saint Barbara, from Constantinople to Kiev.
-According to legend, the relics were given to Barbara as a dowry by her father.
-These relics, according to tradition, were laid by her in St. Michael's Golden-Domed Monastery, and transferred, after its demolition, to St. Volodimir's Cathedral).
+Barbara appears only in Russian hagiographic sources, including The Lives of Saints by Dimitry of Rostov, and also in The torment of St. the Great Martyr Barbara and the story of her glorious wonders by Theodosius Safonovich.
+Her story is related to the transfer of the relics of her holy patroness, Saint Barbara, from Constantinople to Kiev.
+The relics were said to have been given to Barbara as a dowry by her father.
+According to tradition, they were deposited by her in St. Michael's Golden-Domed Monastery, and later transferred to St. Volodimir's Cathedral.

 Visiting Kiev in 1656, the Patriarch of Antioch, Macarios III Zaim, heard another legend about the transfer of the relics to Kiev in connection with the marriage of Princess Anna Porphyrogenita to Prince Vladimir the Great.
-However, it seems most likely that the transfer relics of Saint Barbara's relics to Kiev took place after the Mongol invasion of Rus' and during the decline of the Byzantine Empire.
+However, it seems most likely that the actual transfer of Saint Barbara's relics to Kiev took place after the Mongol invasion of Rus' and during the decline of the Byzantine Empire.

-Depiction in hagiographies

-Researchers point out that the story of Princess Barbara seems to have appeared in hagiographic literature, such as The Lives of Saints by Dimitry of Rostov, and also in The torment of St. the Great Martyr Barbara and the story of her glorious wonders by Theodosius Safonovich.